The Dirichlet-to-Neumann map on asymptotically anti-de Sitter spaces and holography: Energy estimates for complex

 \subsubsection{Acknowledgments}

+The authors thank Yuchao Yi for helpful remarks.
 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program through the Consolidator Grant agreement~862342 (A.E.).
-A.E.'s research is also partially supported by the grants CEX2023-001347-S and PID2022-136795NB-I00.
+A.E.'s research is also partially supported by the grants CEX2023-001347-S and PID2022-136795\-NB-I00.
 The research of G.U.~is partly supported by NSF and a Robert R.~Phelps and Elaine F.~Phelps Professorship at University of Washington.
 M.W.~gratefully acknowledges support from the grant ANR-20-CE40-0018.}